ptizei/ptizei.github.io/_posts/2020-8-20-CopenhagenInsectLightTrap.md

 ## Getting the data

-The first glance at Kaggle was great, it seemed like a nicely-formatted '.csv' with columns for various taxonomic levels, counts for each species, and collection start/end dates!
+The first glance at Kaggle was great, it seemed like a nicely-formatted `.csv` with columns for various taxonomic levels, counts for each species, and collection start/end dates!
 Should make for a nice smooth start...

 ![Pandas read_csv FAIL!]({{ site.baseurl }}/images/InsectTrapPdReadError.png)

 Or maybe not... that mention of 'utf-8' means there must be some weird character in the file that pandas is not happy with!
 To confirm that, I made a new '.csv' with just the first 5 lines of the full dataset and that loaded just fine, so the thing that's causing the problem is bound to be somewhere in the remaining 44,083 lines... yay!
 I'm trying to be smart in how I do these analyses, so that rules out scrolling down til I spot something weird.

 I went back to Kaggle to redownload the file, holding onto the faint hope that something got messed up in the download.
 But no, redownloaded file produces the same error.
-I did notice that Kaggle has an option to export a dataset to Google Sheets, so I could use the GSuite option to export to '.csv' and hopefully that should generate a file that pandas is happy to read!
+I did notice that Kaggle has an option to export a dataset to Google Sheets, so I could use the GSuite option to export to `.csv` and hopefully that should generate a file that pandas is happy to read!

 ![Kaggle Gsheet export FAIL!]({{ site.baseurl }}/images/KaggleError.png)

 After a good 30 seconds watching a spinny wheel that I hoped meant my data was being moved to the bowels of Google, I got an angry red exclamation mark and a useless error message!
 No, I'm not going to contact support, I'd rather scroll through the 40k+ lines than wait days and days for an answer.

 I was about to start writing up the simple code to loop over the entire file and just build the dataframe myself, but then some lucky googling got me to a StackOverflow post that looked hopeful.
-Somebody mentioned trouble reading a '.csv' with a similar character encoding error and that adding the flag ' encoding = "latin1"' to their '.read_csv()' call solved their issue!
+Somebody mentioned trouble reading a `.csv` with a similar character encoding error and that adding the flag `encoding = "latin1"` to their `.read_csv()` call solved their issue!
 I had no idea whether that was the character set in my file\* but I figured "Why not try?".
 Magically that worked, everything got loaded into a dataframe with no issues and I still have no clue what oddball character in the file was producing that error... some questions are best left unanswered!

 ## Exploring the data